nestconf25/nestconf25.github.io/pages/registration.md

     </a>
 </div>

 By registering, you confirm your participation in the conference.
-If you select the dinner option, you will be redirected to a payment page.

 ## Accomodation
 Coming soon